pachax001/Stream-Extract-Bot/README.md

 * API_HASH      - From my.telegram.org (or @UseTGXBot)

+* OWNER_ID      - Telegram ID of the owner

 * AUTH_USERS    - Get from @MissRose_bot by /id command.
-Put id seperated by spaces.
+Put id seperated by commas.

 * LOG_CHANNEL   - Create a new channel and add the id of the channel.
 Remember to put the log channel ID also to the AUTH_USERS.
-Add the bot to the channel as admin
+Add the bot to the channel as admin.After starting the bot send a message to the log channel

 * BOT_USERNAME  - Username of the bot.
 Do not put @ before the username.
 Only add the name.
+Eg: Extractorbot